andresousadotpt/cipher/README.md

 If you find any bugs or have a feature request, please open an issue on GitHub.
 We appreciate any and all feedback.
 Please be as detailed as possible in your issue description.

+## Roadmap

+Here are some improvements and new features we are considering:

+- [ ] **Implement Continuous Integration**: We plan to set up a CI pipeline that automatically runs tests for each pull request.
+This will help ensure that all changes and additions to the codebase maintain the existing functionality and do not introduce new bugs.
+Status checks will be required to pass before merging.

+- [ ] **Develop the Frontend**: We plan to design and implement a user-friendly and intuitive frontend for the application.

+- [ ] **Add Support for Other Encryption Algorithms**: Currently, the application only supports AES encryption.
+We plan to add support for other popular encryption algorithms like DES or RSA.

+- [ ] **User Accounts and Authentication**: We are considering adding user account functionality, which would allow users to save their encryption keys and encrypted data securely.

+- [ ] **Rate Limiting**: To prevent abuse of the API, we plan to implement rate limiting.

+- [ ] **Improved Error Handling**: We aim to improve our error handling to provide more informative error messages to the user.

+Please note that these are just ideas and there is no guarantee when or if these features will be implemented.
+We welcome contributions and suggestions.
 ## API Usage

 For power users who prefer to use the API directly instead of the web interface, the following endpoint is available: